Slack's Pivot to Success: How a Failed Gaming Company Built a Billion-Dollar Communication Platform

 Leverage What You Already Have

-After Glitch, Butterfield and his team didn’t start from scratch.
-Instead, they built on what they already knew—how to foster effective remote communication.
-They took the elements that worked in Glitch’s internal tool and refined them into a standalone product.
-This allowed Slack to come to market faster and with a deep understanding of its users’ needs.
+Rather than starting from scratch, Butterfield and his team repurposed what they had built.
+They took the elements that worked in Glitch’s internal tool and refined them into a standalone communication product.

 The Power of User Experience